YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 IFBADPARM, External Interface Bad Parameter

-Run Time Error: This indicates that an external routine could not access a GT.M database library routine because it had an invalid parameter in its call argument list.
-The GT.M database library routines allow an external routine to access a GT.M database.
+Run Time Error: This indicates that an external routine could not access a YottaB database library routine because it had an invalid parameter in its call argument list.
+The YottaDB database library routines allow an external routine to access a YottaDB database.

-Action: Look for and correct any typographical errors in the call format for the GT.M library routine.
+Action: Look for and correct any typographical errors in the call format for the YottaDB library routine.

 -------------------
 IFNOTINIT